bjlkeng/bjlkeng.github.io/source/posts/probability-the-logic-of-science.rst

 |h2| Plausible Reasoning |h2e|

-By relaxing the constraint of Boolean logic's strict true or false values, we end up with a reasoning system that is much more widely applicable.
+By relaxing the constraint of Boolean logic's strict true or false values, we end up with a reasoning system that is more widely applicable.
 For a proposition such as "it is raining", no longer will we assign it just true or false values, we instead want to assign it a value that represents to what degree we believe it to be true.
-We will call this degree of belief the *plausibility* of a proposition, which will be represented by a real number.
+We will call this degree of belief the *plausibility* of a proposition.
 Along with these extended truth values, we'd also like to develop rules so we can reason about them while, ideally, still maintaining the same type of deductive reasoning we have with Boolean logic.
 Let's see how it works out.